« return to job listing

 - Perform local anesthesia and surgical procedures, including laser surgery

 - Instruct interns and residents in ophthalmology and serve as a consultant

 - Direct the operation of ophthalmologic services

-- For Qualified status, completion of a residency or fellowship in ophthalmology acceptable to the Surgeon General, HQ USAF
+- Current enrollment in an ophthalmology residency program acceptable to the Surgeon General, HQ USAF

 - For those without a prior military service commission, the first step is completion of Commissioned Officer Training (COT).
 This 5 week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer and military healthcare.